ZEPL/zepl-documentation/docs/guide/enterprise/emr_integration.md

+title: EMR Integration | Zepl Documentation
+description: Amazon EMR is a managed cluster platform that simplifies running big data frameworks.
+Visit Zepl to learn more about Amazon EMR integration.
 # Integration with Amazon EMR

 [Amazon EMR](https://aws.amazon.com/emr/) is a managed cluster platform that simplifies running big data frameworks such as Apache Hadoop and Apache Spark on AWS to process and analyze vast amounts of data.